Cómo sembrar, cultivar y cosechar fresas

 To verify that the soil pH is in the correct range, do a simple soil test.
 Your local county extension agent can help with information, kits and suggestions for testing laboratories.
 If the test results determine that the soil pH is too low, apply a product such as Pennington® Fast ActingTM Lime to raise soil pH, according to test recommendations and package directions.
 To lower soil pH when it's too alkaline, test results may recommend adding soil sulfur instead.

 Before planting, apply a 2- to 3-inch layer of compost to the soil surface and then mix it into the soil.

-Strawberries are heavy feeders, so add a fertilizer such as Alaska® by Pennington® All Purpose Fertilizer 6-4-6 to the soil before planting.
+Strawberries are heavy feeders, so add a fertilizer such as Pennington UltraGreen All Purpose Plant Food 10-10-10 to the soil before planting.
 Wait a week after adding amendments and fertilizers before planting your strawberry plants.

 For container-grown strawberry plants, grow in pots that have drainage holes.
 Use a potting soil that contains draining agents, such as perlite or pumice.